-Get the right Podcast Recording Setup
+Get the Right Podcast Recording Setup

 The good news is that you don’t have to spend thousands of dollars for special equipment or studio space.
 In fact, you can get a simple USP computer microphone for about $50 – $70, and even a podcasting kit that includes mic, headphones, and software for about $100.

 When you do record, be sure to do it in a small, quiet space.
 This avoids echo or reverb found in larger spaces.
-And you don’t want the sound of traffic, jabber, or construction in the background.
+And you don’t want the sound of traffic, chatter, or construction in the background.

-Set up a Podcast Format
+Set Up a Podcast Format

 Consider the gameshow, Jeopardy.
 There is the first round, Double Jeopardy, and Final Jeopardy, and even a bit of Alex Trebeck introducing the contestants.
 The format is the same every time.